Josehdez96/design-patters-with-javascript/README.md

 ### Facade:
 It is used when we want to simplify the call to a function.
 For example calling another function called <code>get</code> to make a XMLHttpRequest call.

+Tip: XMLHttpRequest is just for example, you can use browser API fetch or axios, both have already applied this pattern for you ease.

 Example.js (**with ES6**):
 ```diff
 import https from 'https';